Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 If you love paradise beaches with natural pools, don’t miss Prainha!
 It was one of the best beaches I visited in the region, but remember that you have to walk to get there.

-To finish, relax in the Cabana Pé de Serra, which is located on one of the most accessible beaches in the region for children and elderly people, the Praia Pé de Serra.
+To finish, relax in the Cabana Pé de Serra, located at one of the most accessible beaches in the region for children and elderly people, the Praia Pé de Serra.
 The hut has private parking, clean bathrooms, showers, drinks, and delicious food.

-Who wants, can also make a stop at the Tijuípe Waterfall and Café com Cacau on the way back.
+Those who want, can also stop at the Tijuípe Waterfall and Café com Cacau on the way back.

 Private Transfer: Margueta Adventure